open/close all folders

-- Hypocrite: He sees Western culture as being beneath him, when he has a big collection of Western sports cars, has a Western ally in the form of Miranda Frost, and changes his whole appearance to a Caucasian magnate to further his Evil Plan.
+- Hypocrite: He sees Western culture as being beneath him, when he has a Western education, a large collection of European sports cars, a Western ally in the form of Miranda Frost, and changes his whole appearance to a Caucasian magnate to further his Evil Plan.
 Also the Trope Namer for Majored in Western Hypocrisy.

 - Kingpin in His Gym: Trains his taekwondo kicks on a punching bag.
 In which he's stuffed his anger management therapist.

 - Majored in Western Hypocrisy: Trope Namer.
 He was Western-educated and claims to despise the West for dividing Korea, but he blatantly abuses foreign aid to finance a personal collection of sports cars, has allies in the West like Miranda Frost, and is extremely corrupt and dictatorial.

 - Renegade Russian: North Korean actually, but he fits the archetype exactly: high military leader of a post-Cold War regime who stages a coup against the current government to pursue his own plans for conquest.

 - "Well Done, Son!"
 Guy: Wants his father's approval.
 At first anyway.

-Played by: Toby StephensThe major villain of the film, Gustav Graves is a billionaire diamond magnate who seems to be interested in alleviating world hunger with his new solar satellite.
-What is his connection to Col. Moon?
-The answer is...
-They're the same man.
+Played by: Toby StephensThe major villain of the film, Gustav Graves is a billionaire diamond magnate who seems to be interested in alleviating world hunger with his new solar satellite, who seems to be connected to Colonel Moon...